x0s3/reactNorris/README.md

 # React-Norris ![CI status](https://img.shields.io/badge/build-passing-brightgreen.svg)

-Added redux handle offline actions and new fetching action it works with a native module through golang :)
+Added redux handle offline actions and new fetching action it works with a native module through golang(works perfectly on a real android device couldnt test it on iphone device) :)

 React-Norris is an app made with react-native for both platforms using redux, react-navigation, redux-thunk.